gregoryalary/wp-api-yoast-meta-for-products/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Returns Yoast post or page metadata in a normal post or page request.
+Returns Yoast post or page metadata in a normal post, page or product request.

 == Description ==

-Returns Yoast post or page metadata in a normal post or page request.
+Returns Yoast post, page or product metadata in a normal post or page request.
 Stores the metadata in the `yoast_meta` field of the returned data.

 ```
 {